Umrangso

 Umrangso (Pron: ʊˈmrəʊŋˌsəʊ) is an industrial town and a town area committee in Dima Hasao district in the state of Assam, India.
 It is located at the border of Assam and Meghalaya states some 112 km from Haflong, the district headquarters of Dima Hasao district of Assam.

 Etymology

-The name "Umrongso" is derived from Khasi language which means 'Red colour water.'
-[Um - water, Rongso - red colour].
+The name "Umrongso" is derived from the Pnar dialect of the Khasi language, which means "Red colour water" ("Um" meaning "Water" and "rongso" meaning "Red colour").

 History

 The region has been deeply affected by factional violence involving several armed insurgent groups fighting among themselves and with the Indian Security Forces.
 Since 2011 there has been a decrease in violence following arrests of several high-ranking insurgent leaders and a cease-fire agreement with the Indian Government.